solyoma/FalconBoard/README.md

       the background to have illustrations to comment on.
   11. Horizontal and vertical line drawing (press and hold the Shift key).
   12. Visible area can be printed and saved in many different image formats.
-  13. Take a screenshot from any rectangular area of the desktop and load it as background image.
+  13. Take a screenshot with F4 from any rectangular area of the desktop and load it as background image.
   14. Completely open source (GPL 3).
       (I used some icons from PikaJian's Whitepad project https://github.com/PikaJian, but no code was used from that project.)